 a difficult name

-or: thirty-eight ways to misspell our family name
+or: forty-two ways to misspell our family name

 According to Google, Facebook, and the rest of the Internet, there are several fellows with the same name as me roaming this Earth.
 Many Michaels Werneburg.
 At least two are Americans.
 There's also a motorcycle enthusiast in Austria.
 And three or four different Germans including an artist.
 I'm also susceptible to the problem of receiving email for various M Werneburgs.